 At a moderate price point and with a large capacity, this vacuum coffee maker is a good choice for experienced brewers.
 It is important to carefully monitor the temperature of the stove in order to ensure the chambers do not heat too quickly, and to be careful with cooling the glass too rapidly.
 The versatility and quick brewing time of this stovetop vacuum coffee maker make it a top choice for siphon brewing enthusiasts.

 This moderately priced vacuum brewer offers a lot of value for the money.
-With the ability to brew eight cups of coffee on the stovetop using either a gas burner or electric element, the Yama Glass 8 Cup Siphon Brewer even comes with a diffuser for use with electric coil burners.
+With the ability to brew eight cups of coffee on the stovetop using either a gas burner or electric element, the Yama Glass 5 Cup Stovetop Coffee Siphon even comes with a diffuser for use with electric coil burners.
 The two borosilicate heat-resistant glass chambers will heat evenly without leaving any odours or tastes behind from previous brews.

 - Moderate price point